-- iv.
-A monitoring plan as required by Paragraph 14, "Monitoring Plan Requirements," if applicable. - 5) DISBURSEMENT OF FUNDS.
+- iii.
+A monitoring plan as required by Paragraph 16, "Monitoring Plan Requirements," if applicable. - 6) DISBURSEMENT OF FUNDS.
 The State will disburse to the Grantee the amount approved, subject to the availability of funds through normal State processes.
-Notwithstanding any other provision of this Grant Agreement, no disbursement shall be required at any time or in any manner which is in violation of, or in conflict with, federal or state laws, rules, or regulations.
-Any and all money disbursed to the Grantee under this Grant Agreement shall be deposited in a non-interest bearing account and shall be used solely to pay Eligible Project Costs. - 6) ELIGIBLE PROJECT COST.
+Notwithstanding any other provision of this Grant Agreement, no disbursement shall be required at any time or in any manner which is in violation of, or in conflict with, federal or state laws, rules, or regulations, or which may require any rebates to the federal government, or any loss of tax-free status on state bonds, pursuant to any federal statute or regulation.
+Any and all money disbursed to the Grantee under this Grant Agreement shall be deposited in a non-interest-bearing account and shall be used solely to pay Eligible Project Costs. - 7) ELIGIBLE PROJECT COST.
 The Grantee shall apply State funds received only to Eligible Project Costs in accordance with applicable provisions of the law and Exhibit B, "Budget".
 Eligible Project Costs include the reasonable costs of studies, engineering, design, land and easement acquisition and associated legal fees, preparation of environmental documentation, environmental mitigations, monitoring, and project construction.
 Reimbursable administrative expenses are the necessary costs incidental but directly related to the Project included in this Agreement.
-Costs incurred after the March 18, 2022, may be eligible for reimbursement.
+Costs incurred after May 5, 2023, may be eligible for reimbursement.